What Is the Oort Cloud? Location, Size, and Key Facts

 Is it possible to see the Oort cloud?

-The ice particles that form the Oort cloud move too slowly and donāt reflect much light; they are also just too far away from us ā so, for now, the Oort cloud canāt be seen even with the most powerful telescopes.
-But we can explore it indirectly through the objects that escape the cloud and āfallā into the inner Solar System.
-Most of such objects are long-period comets.
+At this point, not even the most powerful telescopes can see the Oort cloud.
+This is because the ice particles that make up the Oort cloud move very slowly and do not reflect much light.
+Additionally, they are located far away from us.
+However, we can indirectly explore it through objects that escape the cloud and "fall" into the inner solar system.
+Most of these objects are long-period comets.

 You can use the free astronomy app Sky Tonight to locate the comets reaching us from this distant region of space.
-For example, the newly discovered long-period comet C/2023 A3 (Tsuchinshan-ATLAS) is expected to reach a magnitude of -3.5 by October 2024, clearly visible to the naked eye.
-For now, itās not a notable sky object, but you can already track it in the sky with Sky Tonight.
-To find out more about the comet C/2023 A3 and how to locate it via Sky Tonight, read our dedicated article.
+For example, comet C/2025 R3 PanSTARRS, our guest from the Oort cloud, is already visible in the night sky — you can spot it through binoculars or telescopes.
+Track its position in the sky with Sky Tonight and learn more about this spectacular comet in our dedicated article.

-F.A.Q.
+Oort Cloud F.A.Q.

 Who discovered the Oort cloud?